flyangovoyang/flyangovoyang/README.md

-- 👋 Hi, I’m @flyangovoyang
+- 👋 Hi, I’m flyangovoyang.
-- 👀 I’m interested in NLP, History, Math, Movies
+- 👀 I’m interested in NLP(Natural Language Processing), History, Math, Movies, and so on.
-- 🌱 I’m currently learning English
+- 🌱 I’m currently learning English.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me flyangovoyang@163.com
+- 📫 How to reach me at flyangovoyang@163.com.